kioie/Bankaccount_Miniproject/README.md

 ```

 To access the reports use build/reports

-To access the results use build/test-results
+To access the test results use build/test-results

 ***Code Coverage using Jacoco***